IoTone/ProjectGyr/README.md

 Running this will get all the dependencies installed and ready for starting the application

+## Configuration

+## Daemons

+TODO: Add info on setup of systemd units

 ### Run a server

 Run instance of MongoDB server by navigating to your mongo directory and run: